axiom-data-science/portal-docs/overview.rst

 .. note::
 	If you need assistance creating a particular view, please contact us via the red feedback button |feedback_button_icon| in the top right corner of the blue toolbar.

-For more details, please see the Data Views section of the :ref:`Map How-Tos <map-how-tos>` How-To page.
+For more details, please see the Data Views section of the :ref:`data-views-how-tos` How-To page.